KidFromCalifornia/js-project-todo-Jonny-Hicks/progess.md

 🧘 Break – 10 minutes

 2️⃣ Session 2: Set up project + Zustand store (60 min)
-Why: Zustand holds your data in one place — like a digital whiteboard.
+Why: Zustand holds your data in one place — like a digital white board.

 Create a new React app (npm create vite@latest or CRA).